typestack/class-validator/README.md

 ### Passing options

-The `validate` function optionally expects a `ValidatorOptions` object as a second parameter.
+The `validate` function optionally expects a `ValidatorOptions` object as a second parameter:

 ```ts
 export interface ValidatorOptions {